nprapps/mapturner/README.md

 # mapturner

-A command line utility for generating topojson from various data sources for fast maps.
+A command line utility for generating consolidated [Topojson](https://github.com/mbostock/topojson/wiki/Command-Line-Reference) from various data sources.
+Used for making fast vector maps with D3.

 Important links: